nicaraguabinary/lib-tlali-openstreetmap/tmp/readme.txt

-Some (or all) of the IDE projects are configured to generate their output on then "bin" and "tmp" folders.
+Some (or all) of the IDE projects are configured to generate their output to the folders "bin" and "tmp".